aleblancbio/timescale/README.md

 - In compoundModel and interpolateCond, change variable of interpolated functions from v to x or time.
 - Add references in models
 - Ensure time is unique in conditions
-- Ensure time is within the range of conditions
+- Ensure x1 and x2 of timseScale are within the range of conditions
+- Add tests
+- Add package description
+- Deal with number of subdivisions allowed in integration (return sometimes an error with the default value, but will lengthen the calculation if always increased).
+Same for rtol.
+- Deal with multiple solutions to uniroot when objective function is not strictly monotonous

 ## EXAMPLES OF APPLICATIONS
  1. Conversion of time into degree days or other non-linear physiological or development time for ectotherms such as insects.
  2. Conversion of time into development time of fungi using temperature and relative humidity or precipitation;  plant growth with temperature and photoperiod or soil moisture.
+Look at Hydrothermal time (HTT) models for seed germination.
  3. Conversion of time into physiological time from summarized temperature (min, mean, max) or temperature
  4. Find the harvest time for a crop given a seedling date, or inversely find the seedling date to achieve harvest at the desired date.
  5. More complex cases: Chain models for various stages, distribution over parameters or variables